-The following statement sets forth in condensed form the historical operations of the District as derived from the District's audited financial statements for the years ending September 30, 2015 through September 30, 2019, and an unaudited summary for the fiscal year ending September 30, 2020.
+The following statement sets forth in condensed form the historical operations of the District.
 Accounting principles customarily employed in the determination of net revenues have been observed and in all instances exclude depreciation.
 Such summary has been prepared from information obtained from the District's financial statements and records.
 Reference is made to such statements for further and more complete information.
 Also see "Appendix A - Audited Financial Statements."